 For accepting income, handling bookkeeping and taxes, & paying business expenses.

 Implement Business Support Systems:

 Individual systems that support you, your community, and your business through continuing education, coaching, legal considerations, regimens/routines and more.

 These systems act as the foundation for your business.
 They also provide support for your brand and without them it’s easy to get overworked, stressed out, and overwhelmed.

 Now that you understand the general idea behind each system (and trust me in the future we’ll dive into the business systems more), let’s talk about what you really came here today to hear about.
 The only 4 tools that you need to your business.

-A Tool For Each System
+MY RECOMMENDED Tool For Each BUSINESS System

 Let’s set the record straight.
 Anytime I use the word tool it will be with a positive connotation (remember we’ve already left the complicated relationship stuff in it’s own far off and away land).

 That out of the way, there is at least one essential tool that corresponds with each business system.
 As your side hustle begins to grow you can add more tools to your business toolbox in order to scale it and maximize your time, but for now these tools are the essentials:

 AN EMAIL PROVIDER (Communication System)